websharpstudios/website/README.md

-# 💡 Memory Match Game: Milton Bradley Edition
+# 💡 Chemical Weapon - OR - Energy Drink Ingredient?

-Welcome to the **Memory Match Game**, a fun and interactive card-flipping experience inspired by classic educational games.
-This version includes a vintage intro and lets players engage with mysterious ingredients and weapons!
+Welcome to the **Chemical Weapon OR Energy Drink Ingredient?**, a fun and educational game where you are invited to guess each compound is used for chemical weapons or the ingredient of an energy drink, or both?

 ---